 At One Mile State School, the use of any SDA is considered a very serious decision.
-It is typically only used by the Principal or their delegate (see Appendix 3) when other options have been exhausted or the student's behaviour is so dangerous that continued attendance at the school is considered a risk to the safety or wellbeing of the school community.
+It is typically only used by the Principal when other options have been exhausted or the student's behaviour is so dangerous that continued attendance at the school is considered a risk to the safety or wellbeing of the school community.